mpromonet/v4l2tools/README.md

-v4l2wrapper
+v4l2tools
 ====================

-It is C++ wrapper for V4L2

-It is based on :
+It is V4L2 tools based on v4l2wrapper
-- libv4l-dev

 License
 ------------